Your Mental Health

 - Set short-term goals first and pace yourself to complete them.
 Don’t overwhelm yourself by focusing too far ahead.

 - Make a list of goals and estimate deadlines to accomplish them.
-Then, categorize your goals by short-term, long-term, and life.
+Then divide your goals into categories: short-term, long-term, and life-long.

 - Make your goal Specific.